Subha0207/Capstone_Project/README.md

 ## Setup and Deployment

 1. **Frontend**:
-   - Developed using Flutter Web.
+   - Developed using Flutter web.

 2. **Backend**:
    - Built with C# Web API.